top of page

 Explanation about Meditation

-In this chapter, Shri Krishna carries forward the comparison between Karm Yog and Karm Sanyas Yog, affirming Karm Yog as the more suitable path for most of the humanity.
-He further elucidates the characteristics of a Yogi and establishes the interconnectedness of a Sanyasi and a Yogi.
+Context: In this chapter, Shri Krishna continues to compare Karm Yog (the path of action) and Karm Sanyas Yog (the path of renunciation), affirming that Karm Yog is more suitable for most people.
+He explains the qualities of a Yogi and highlights the connection between a Sanyasi (renunciant) and a Yogi.

-Before delving into the details, it is crucial to reiterate the meaning of Yog: Union, denoting the convergence of individual consciousness with divine consciousness.
-In simpler terms, it signifies the alignment of the human mind with the divine presence.
+This chapter also includes an important question from Arjun, a question that many of us might have.
+Before going into the details, it's important to remember the meaning of Yog: Union.
+This means the merging of individual consciousness with divine consciousness, or in simpler terms, the alignment of the human mind with the divine presence.

 Verse 1 and 2